aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-   Although neural networks are great at minimizing loss, this metric is hard for humans to understand 📉 The following two <b><a href="https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics">metrics</a></b>
+   Although neural networks are great at minimizing loss, this metric is hard for humans to understand.
+   The following two <b><a href="https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics">metrics</a></b>
    are easy to understand because they both max out at 1.0 aka 100%:
   </p>